The Third Largest In Europe

 The exhibits are free to visit and offer a glimpse into the

-- the construction of the Parliament and
+- Construction of the Parliament and the

-- the tragic events of the 1956 revolution.
+- Tragic events of the 1956 revolution.

 Learn more about the Parliament Museum and Exhibitions in the Visitor Center.